jackyurchiksparrow/Obsidian-cooking/Cooking/Sets/Sweet/3 Kuliches (classic 25% whole wheat, orange, coconut).md

 When LM has peaked:

 **Classic 25% whole wheat version**:
-1. Tear your levain into the bowl of stand mixer, add milk (hold 50g!) and the eggs, start mixing.
+1. Tear your levain into the bowl of stand mixer, add milk and the eggs, start mixing.
 2. When it starts to show bubbles, add all the flours.
 3. When the dough looks gathered, add yolks and salt.
 Wait for smoothness.
 4. Give a break to this one.
 Let it rest covered (in the fridge if it's hot outside).

 **Orange version**:
-1. Tear your levain into the bowl of stand mixer, add milk (hold 50g!), orange juice and the eggs, start mixing.
+1. Tear your levain into the bowl of stand mixer, add milk, orange juice and the eggs, start mixing.
 2. When it starts to show bubbles, add all the flours and turmeric/orange powder.
 3. When the dough looks gathered, add yolks and salt.
 Wait for smoothness.
 4. Give a break to this one.
 Let it rest covered (in the fridge if it's hot outside).

 **Coconut version**:
-1. Whip the eggs with the coconut cream (hold 50g!), sugar, vanilla, honey and salt.
+1. Whip the eggs with the coconut cream.
 2. Add the levain.
 Mix thoroughly.
 3. Add all the flour, knead to incorporate and strengthen.
 Wait for smoothness.
 4. Give a break to this one.
 Let it rest covered (in the fridge if it's hot outside).